Home / Naples Philharmonic /Musicians /Meet the Musicians /Lisa Mattson

 Leo Montgomery Family Chair

 Lisa Mattson chose the viola as her instrument in fourth grade as part of a public school music program.
-She completed two years as a public policy major at Duke University before transferring to The Juilliard School, where she earned a B.M. degree as a recipient of the Victor Herbert Scholarship.
-Lisa received her M.M. degree from the Cleveland Institute of Music as a student of Heidi Castleman and Lynne Ramsey.
-She has studied chamber music with the members of the Juilliard String Quartet and was selected to perform as part of the Juilliard Quartet Seminar, the Blossom Festival and the Music Academy of the West.
+As an undergraduate at Duke University, she surveyed various majors before being encouraged by her viola teacher, George Taylor, to consider pursuing music as a career.
+This led her to The Juilliard School, where she earned a Bachelor of Music degree, and then to the Cleveland Institute of Music for a Master of Music degree.
+Lisa studied chamber music with the members of the Juilliard String Quartet and participated in the Juilliard Quartet Seminar, Downeast Chamber Music Center, Blossom Music Festival and Music Academy of the West.
+Lisa is profoundly grateful to her teachers: George Taylor, Margaret Pardee, Heidi Castleman and Lynne Ramsey.

 The facts:

 I grew up in Ardmore, Pennsylvania, a suburb of Philadelphia.
-After attending Duke University for two years, I decided to pursue music as a career and transferred to The Juilliard School where I got my bachelor’s degree.
-Then I went to Cleveland Institute of Music for my master’s.
+After attending Duke University for two years, I decided to pursue music as a career and transferred to The Juilliard School where I got my bachelor’s degree, and then to the Cleveland Institute for a Master of Music.
 Right before I graduated, I took an audition for an orchestra which was hiring a full-time group for the first time.
 I won that audition and became a member of the Naples Philharmonic in the fall of 1990.

 What has been your most memorable moment with the orchestra?

-After almost three decades(!) in the orchestra, it is hard to come up with just one or two moments.
+After more than three decades(!) in the orchestra, it is hard to come up with just one or two moments.
 I think the most memorable aspect has been witnessing and participating in the incredible growth of the Naples Philharmonic and the cultural scene in Naples.

 What inspired you to become a musician?

-It was always a secret dream of mine to be a musician, but I didn’t have the natural confidence to pursue it.
+Playing in the Philadelphia Youth Orchestra made me want to become a musician, but I didn’t have the confidence to pursue it.
 Along the way, I had a couple of teachers who encouraged me, and their confidence in me inspired me to go for it.

 What is the most enjoyable part of your job?